Islandora-Collaboration-Group/ISLE/docs/install/install-environments.md

 * Used for remote (non-local / cloud) hosting of a Staging site.
 Code here is almost finished but viewed privately prior to pushing to public Production.

+* Please read through the `docker-compose.staging.yml` file as there are bind mount points that need to be configured on the host machine, to ensure data persistence.
+There are suggested bind mounts that the end-user can change to fit their needs or they can setup additional volumes or disks to match the suggestions.

 * To use this environment, change the values in the Activated ISLE environment lines (5 - 8) to match the values described below and save the file.

 * Inline comments below are merely suggestions except for the mandatory `COMPOSE_FILE` value.
 Otherwise change however you see fit.
 Do not copy the comments (#) below when editing the main `.env`, simply add the suggested or mandatory values as directed to the right of any `=`.